Forceflow/cuda_voxelizer/README.md

  * Noncubic grid support
  * Memory limits test
- * Output to more popular voxel formats like MagicaVoxel, Minecraft
  * Implement partitioning for larger models
  * Do a pre-pass to categorize triangles
  * Implement capture of normals / color / texture data